Texas Labor Laws

 Breaks Not required by law

-Violations of federal time management laws may result in fines, penalties, and damages.
-Workers can file complaints with the Department of Labor’s Wage and Hour Division to initiate an investigation and legal action.
+Non-compliance with state or federal time management laws may result in fines, penalties, and damages.
+Workers who believe their employer has violated their rights can file complaints with the Texas Workforce Commission to initiate an investigation and legal action.

 What are the Hiring, Working & Termination Laws in Texas?